johnae/spook/README.md

 ulimit -n 4096
 ```

+Here's a guide on how to permanently set your ulimits on MacOS: [ulimit-shenanigans-on-osx-el-capitan](https://blog.dekstroza.io/ulimit-shenanigans-on-osx-el-capitan/)

 ### The Spookfile

 To do anything useful you need to create a Spookfile in a directory (probably your project):